rc2dev/pifi-radio/INSTALL.md

 ## Suggestions for more advanced deployment

 * Set up a systemd service for Thin and run it as a different user
-* Use RVM instead of the distro package manager to install Ruby
-* On RVM, make use of the separate gemset for PiFi Radio
 * Set up your webserver to serve PiFi static resources